Registered Agent: What Is It & How To Get One

 What Does a Registered Agent Service Do?

-- Physical office: Some legal documents are required to be delivered to a physical address and cannot be sent to a P.O.
-Box.
+- Physical office: The service will provide a physical address at which your business can receive documents.
+Some legal documents are required to be delivered to a physical address and cannot be sent to a P.O. box, so the RA service works well for this purpose.

 - Mail forwarding: A registered agent can ensure that critical mail is delivered even when you change locations.